 Strelitzia is a bold structural plant that is wind resistant and grows well in coastal gardens too.
-They typically flower in late winter or early spring.
 Provided that they are given lots of bright light with some direct sun they can be successfully grown indoors.
 Feed with compost in early spring before new growth begins and then fertilize during the growing season.
+Indigenous.

-Plumeria are small tropical trees with highly fragrant flowers that bloom freely from spring to autumn.
-TAKE NOTE: all parts of the Frangipani are considered mildly toxic.
+Frangipani’s are small tropical trees with highly fragrant flowers that bloom freely from spring to autumn.
+Various colours are available.
+This spectacular deciduous tree handles wind and coastal conditions.
+They grow well in pots.
 This tree has been classified as having a non invasive root system.
+All parts of the Frangipani are considered mildly toxic.

 This colourful crassula is a firm favourite as it sets your garden alight with its fleshy propeller-like leaves that mature from bright lime-green to bright red.
 Also very pretty in containers or hanging baskets.